 After running git push

-, the log output will show you the GitHub URL to open a pull request.
+, the log output will show you the GitHub URL to open a PR.
 Open that URL in

 your browser, fill out a title and description, and click "Create pull request."
 You should get a page that looks

-At the bottom of the pull request, you should see the "Sample App Tests" workflow has run, and, uh oh, looks like there’s an error.
+At the bottom of the PR, you should see that the "Sample App Tests" workflow has run, and, uh-oh, looks like there’s an error.
 Click the Details link to the right of the workflow to see what went wrong.
-You should get a page that looks like Figure 36:
+You should get a page that looks like Figure 36.

 expect(response.text).toBe('Fundamentals of DevOps!');